msknapp/website/content/principles/quality.md

 It's important that, when you give feedback, you are not stating your own opinion.
 If it sounds like your own crazy bull-headed opinion, people will just think you are stubborn.
+Measurable facts will be more convincing than subjective opinions.

 So you need to make sure that:
-* Your feedback can be tied to well established industry best practices and principles.
+* Your feedback can be tied to well established industry best practices and **principles.**
-* Your feedback can be tied to documented requirements from product owners, management, or team members.
+* Your feedback can be tied to **documented** requirements from product owners, management, or team members.
-* Your concerns are measurable.
+* Your feedback and concerns are **measurable.**
-* Your concerns are material.
-Don't block a PR because a variable name is too terse.
+* Your concerns are **material.**  Don't block a PR because a variable name is too terse.

 # Measurable Checks